ibm-cloud-docs/EventStreams/managing_access.md

 You can secure your {{site.data.keyword.messagehub}} resources in a fine-grained manner to manage the access that you want to grant each user to each resource.
 {: shortdesc}

-When you make changes to IAM policies and permissions, they can sometimes take several minutes to be reflected in the underlying service.
+When you change IAM policies and permissions, they can sometimes take several minutes to be reflected in the underlying service.
 {: important}

 ## What can I secure?